Salesforce

 Contact a Generac Authorized Service Dealer to professionally diagnose the issue.
 An IASD may perform the following troubleshooting steps:

-1. Check Charger Connections: Ensure the charging circuit is correctly connected and has proper voltage.
+1. Check charger connections: Ensure the charging circuit is correctly connected and has proper voltage.

-2. Assess Battery Health: Test the battery's charge retention.
+2. Assess battery health: Test the battery’s charge retention.
 If the battery is healthy, the issue might be with the charging system.

 "Inspect Battery" WARNING

 What it indicates: This is a maintenance reminder that appears yearly, signaling it is time for a routine battery inspection.
-It does not necessarily mean there’s an issue with the battery but serves as a prompt for schedule maintenance.
+It does not necessarily mean there’s an issue with the battery but serves as a prompt for scheduled maintenance.

-*This Alarm will not prevent the unit from operating in the event of a utility outage.
+*This alarm will not prevent the unit from operating in the event of a utility outage.

 Troubleshooting next steps